weetech-software/alert_threshold/README.md

                                     --alert_telegram_chat_id <my_chat_id>;
 ```

-# integration alert_threshold with Jenkins
+# Integration alert_threshold with Jenkins
 In order to run this application periodically so system admin/support can get
 prompt alert, a Jenkins installation is required.
 1. Ensure you have you run this app before as described in the [section](# how to run this app?) how to run this app.